ellakoa/postcard-poem/content/posts/snow-tumbled-down.md

 ---
 title: Snow Tumbled Down
-description: "This particular year the snow fell in early March.
+description: This particular year the snow fell in early March.
 The blackthorn was in bloom indicating spring was ready to be embraced but winter had not entirely done with us.
 Often there is a rivalry between the seasons as one season transitions into the other, but eventually, it is always the outgoing season that will give way letting the new season flourish.
-This is a reminder that our unpredictable weather will always have the last word. "
+This is a reminder that our unpredictable weather will always keep us on our toes.
 collection: Kent Views
 aspect: landscape
 image: /img/tractor-minster-snow-tiny.jpg